Growing Places’ 7th Annual Food Gardener’s Gathering

 Gorge Après Gorge 5K Run/Family Walk

-By: Katie Carr serving as Community Engagement Coordinator at Hilltown Land Trust
+by Katie Carr serving as Community Engagement Coordinator at Hilltown Land Trust 2017-2018

 The Gorge après Gorge was started 13 years ago by two women, Tanya Rapinchuk and Leslie Charles, who wanted to get outside with friends and enjoy nature even as the weather starts to turn wintry in the hills of Western Massachusetts.
 Since then, on every Sunday after thanksgiving the two have organized a growing group of friends and neighbors in a potluck and walk along the East Branch of the Westfield River at the Chesterfield Gorge in Chesterfield.
 The event has grown over the years to include a timed 5k trail run, and three years ago Hilltown Land Trust was brought on board to help plan and run the event.